Nepal at the 2016 South Asian Games

-Nepal participated in the 2016 South Asian Games in Guwahati and Shillong, India from 5 February to 16 February 2016.
-First Gold Medal for Nepal was given by Wushu player Nima Gharti Magar.
-Similarly, Judo Player Fupu Lahmu Khatri give second success for Nepal winning Gold medal in Judo.
-Later, Nepal won Men's Football Gold Medal.
+Nepal participated in the 2016 South Asian Games in Guwahati and Shillong, India from 5 to 16 February 2016.
+The first gold medal for Nepal was won by Wushu player Nima Gharti Magar.
+Judo player Fupu Lahmu Khatri earned Nepal's second gold medal in judo.
+Later, Nepal also won the men's football gold medal.

 Medal summary

 Medal table

 Nepal won 3 gold and a total of 61 medals.